chef-training/introduction_to_testing/README.md

 The message desribes the steps to remediation.
 However, this message is likely only useable to someone that has spent quite a bit of time with Foodcritic.
 Until then the message is at best a useful hint at how to proceed.

 The [website](http://www.foodcritic.io/) itself describes each of the violations in more detail.
-Given a rule number the website provides additional details about the rule, the categories where the rule belongs, the reasoning behind it, example code that violates the rule and example code that adheres to the rule.
+Given a rule number the website provides additional details about the rule, the categories where the rule belongs, the reasoning behind it, example code that violates the rule and example code that provides a remedy to the rule.

-In our previous example, [FC003](http://www.foodcritic.io/#FC003), it explains the issue in more detail.

 When you violate a rule it does not automatically mean that the offending code needs to be changed.
 It is important to understand the rule and its intentions.